Bogotá Bracelet: Alleged theft

-After looking at some of the items in the display cases, Moore and Charlton found nothing that interested them and left again.
+After looking at some of the items in the display cases, Moore and Charlton found nothing that interested them and left.
 They were standing in the foyer when the assistant in the shop, Clara Padilla, came out and accused them of stealing a valuable bracelet from a display case.
 Moore and Charlton protested their innocence and offered to allow themselves to be searched.

 Despite their denials, Padilla repeatedly identified them as the culprits of the alleged theft.
 Soon tourist police and hotel staff were on hand, as were most of the English players.
 Doctor Phillips went to fetch Alf Ramsey.
 When he arrived, Ramsey took charge of the situation and spoke to the authorities.
 Moore and Charlton were briefly questioned, and made an official statement.

-This appeared to have cleared the matter up, and they even received apologies for the inconvenience.
+This appeared to be the end of the matter, and they even received apologies for the inconvenience.
 The match against Colombia went ahead, and England won the game 4–0, with Moore and Charlton both playing.
 By a gentlemen's agreement, the travelling British sports journalists agreed not to mention the incident.